Epilepsy: Differential diagnosis

-A number of conditions can resemble epileptic seizures, leading to potential misdiagnosis.
-Accurate diagnosis is essential, as inappropriate treatment may delay effective care or cause harm.
+Several conditions can resemble epileptic seizures and are collectively referred to as non-epileptic seizures.
 Common mimics include fainting (syncope), psychogenic non-epileptic seizures (PNES), transient ischemic attacks, migraine, narcolepsy, and various sleep or movement disorders.
-In children, reflux, breath-holding spells, and parasomnias such as night terrors may also resemble seizures.
+In children, events such as reflux, breath-holding spells, parasomnias and others may resemble seizures.

-Psychogenic non-epileptic seizures (PNES) are a particularly important consideration, especially in individuals with refractory epilepsy.
-PNES are involuntary episodes that resemble epileptic seizures but are not associated with abnormal electrical discharges.
+Psychogenic non-epileptic seizures (PNES) are involuntary episodes that resemble epileptic seizures but are not associated with abnormal electrical discharges.
 They are classified as functional neurological disorders and are typically associated with psychological distress or trauma.
 Studies suggest that approximately 20% of individuals referred to epilepsy centers are diagnosed with PNES, and up to 10% of these individuals also have coexisting epilepsy.
 Differentiating between the two can be difficult and often requires prolonged video EEG monitoring.

 Misdiagnosis remains a significant concern in epilepsy.
-Reported rates vary widely — from 2% to 71% — depending on factors such as clinical setting, patient population, diagnostic criteria, and physician expertise.
+Reported rates vary widely, from 2% to 71%, depending on factors such as clinical setting, patient population, diagnostic criteria and physician expertise.

 Prevention

 Although many causes of epilepsy are not preventable, several known risk factors are modifiable.
-Perinatal care, including prevention of birth trauma, hypoxia, and maternal infections, can lower the risk of epilepsy in infants.
+Perinatal care can lower the risk of epilepsy in infants.
 Vaccination programs, especially against neurotropic infections such as measles and meningitis, play a key role in preventing epilepsy caused by central nervous system infections.
 In low- and middle-income countries, neurocysticercosis remains a major preventable cause of epilepsy, which can be reduced through improved sanitation and food safety.
 Eliminating or reducing risk factors for seizures in older adults such as inactivity, smoking, diabetes, high blood pressure, and excessive alcohol consumption have been suggested as strategies to help prevent epilepsy in older adults.

 Complications

 Epilepsy can lead to a range of medical, psychological, and social complications, particularly when seizures are frequent or uncontrolled.
 One of the most serious risks is injury during a seizure, including falls, burns, or accidents while driving, swimming, or operating machinery.
 The risk of drowning is significantly increased in people with epilepsy, especially those with poor seizure control.

 People with epilepsy are at greater risk for mental health conditions, including depression, anxiety, and social isolation.
 These challenges are often compounded by stigma, employment difficulties, and driving restrictions.
-In children, epilepsy — especially when drug-resistant — can interfere with cognitive development and academic performance.
+In children, epilepsy, especially when drug-resistant, can interfere with cognitive development and academic performance.

 A rare but serious complication is sudden unexpected death in epilepsy (SUDEP), which is most often associated with uncontrolled generalized tonic–clonic seizures, particularly during sleep.